katjad/javascript101-handbook/README.md

 :fire: Let's help you get started with everything you need to know about the group and keeping up to date with Javascript.

+This is the index for all the resources we use...

 [Meetup](https://www.gitbook.com/book/javascript101/guide/edit#) - our main Meetup.com page